tracycaldwell/thinkcspy/_sources/register.rst

 Register for Coding 101
 =======================

-Registration for the next session is closed.
-You may add your email to be notified the next time Coding 101 is offered.
+Registration for the current session is closed.
+Please add your email below to be notified of the next time Coding 101 is offered.
+We look forward to having you in class :)